jaysethi/Expression-Compiler/README.md

 # Expression-Compiler
-A C++ Arithemtic Expressions' Compiler, that mimics the behaviour of in built compilers (to convert infix expressiosn to postfix).
+A C++ Arithemtic Expressions' Compiler, that mimics the behaviour of in built compilers (to convert infix expressions to postfix expressions).